element-hq/hydrogen-web/README.md

 # Hydrogen

 A minimal [Matrix](https://matrix.org/) chat client, focused on performance, offline functionality, and broad browser support.
+This is work in progress and not yet ready for primetime.
+We're currently not accepting any externally reported issues (features, bug reports, ...) at this time.

 ## Goals